Every Student, Every School – at a glance

 Find out more in the Every Student, Every School section.

-November 2017 – applications are currently open for the Learning and Support scholarship.
+November 2017 – Learning and Support scholarship applications opened.

 In 2012, the Department of Education introduced Every Student, Every School, an initiative to strengthen education provisions for students with disability and additional learning needs in all NSW government schools through a strong focus on professional learning and support for teachers and support staff.